mishra-amrit/functions-engine/appengine-runtimes/java8-runtime/README.md

-# myAppEngine's runtime for Java 8
+# myAppEngine runtime for Java 8
 Performs the execution of Java apps uploaded to myAppEngine.
 This forms as a base for the Java apps.

 The target class of App should have one or more of the following method signatures :